-If you are under age 59½ at the time of the distribution, any taxable portion not rolled over may be subject to a 10% additional tax on early distributions unless an exception applies.
+If you're under age 59½ at the time of the distribution, any taxable portion not rolled over may be subject to an additional 10% tax on early distributions unless an exception applies.
 For a list of exceptions, refer to Topic 558.
-Certain distributions from a SIMPLE IRA will be subject to a 25% additional tax instead of the 10% additional tax.
+Certain distributions from a SIMPLE IRA will be subject to an additional 25% tax instead of the additional 10% tax.
 For more information on SIMPLE IRAs, refer to Publication 560, Retirement Plans for Small Business (SEP, SIMPLE, and Qualified Plans).

 For further information about rollovers and transfers, refer to Publication 575, Pension and Annuity Income, and visit Do I Need to Report the Transfer or Rollover of an IRA or Retirement Plan on My Tax Return?